 Correspondence address: Hofbouwlaan 28 - 29, 9000 Gent, Belgium.

-The Flemish Art Collection is the structural partnership between three art-historical museums in Flanders: the Royal Museum of Fine Arts Antwerp (KMSKA), the Groeninge Museum in Bruges and the Museum of Fine Arts in Ghent (MSK).
+The Flemish Art Collection is the structural partnership between five art-historical museums in Flanders: the Royal Museum of Fine Arts Antwerp (KMSKA), the Groeninge Museum in Bruges, the Museum of Fine Arts in Ghent (MSK), M - Museum Leuven and Mu.ZEE in Ostend.
 The most important objective of the Flemish Art Collection is to increase the international knowledge of the Flemish Art Collections and the Flemish art-historical museums.

 For this website, the VKC has collected content from various collections-management heritage organisations in Flanders.
 You will find the logos and links to these partners at the bottom of each webpage.